Nikifor Begichev: Biography

-Begichev was born in Tsariov, Astrakhan Governorate, to a family of Volga River fishers.
+Begichev was born in Tsariov, in Astrakhan Governorate, to a family of Volga River fishers.
 In 1895, he was called up to the service in the Russian Navy and traveled three times as a sailor and a boatswain to the Antilles islands.

-He was a participant in Baron Eduard Toll's 1900–1903 "Russian Polar Expedition" as the bosun of ship Zarya.
-After the death of Baron Toll, Begichev took part in the research.
-During this voyage, he saved the life of his commander - lieutenant Aleksandr Kolchak, a future admiral.
+He was a participant in the Russian polar expedition of 1900–1902 led by Eduard von Toll as the bosun of ship Zarya.
+After the death of Toll, Begichev took part in the research.
+During this voyage, he saved the life of his commander – lieutenant Aleksandr Kolchak, a future admiral.
 Walking by the sea ice, Kolchak fell in the split.
 When Begichev pulled him from the water, the lieutenant showed no signs of life.
 Begichev took off his dry clothes and dressed Kolchak with them.
 Then, to re-animate him, Begichev fired his pipe and put it in Kolchak's mouth.
 Kolchak opened his eyes.